18F/https/certificates/README.md

 These steps require a teammate with login access to the 18F Namecheap account.
 The below screenshots show the steps as captured during the creation of our `*.18f.us` wildcard certificate.

-Visit the [Namecheap SSL certificates list](https://manage.www.namecheap.com/myaccount/ssl-list.asp).
+Visit the [Namecheap TLS certificates list](https://manage.www.namecheap.com/myaccount/ssl-list.asp).
 You will see a list of already-created certificates, and any purchased-but-not-yet-created certificates.
 The below screenshot shows one of each:

 ![0-your-ssl](images/0-your-ssl.png)